ftlabs/alignment/Readme.md

 ## Notes

-* The article data is taken from the Financial Times' Search API.
-It is the most recent 100 (max) articles which contain the user-supplied phrase.
+* The article data is taken from the Financial Times' Search API and Content API.
 * Error checking?
-Nope.
+Nope, not much.